stesija99/Data-Processing-Implementation/README.md

 export PYTHONPATH=$(pwd)
 ```

-2. Run individual scripts as needed
+2. Run individual scripts as needed in this order
 - For data loading:
 ```
 python scripts/data_loading.py